Rank Higher in Google with Google’s Webmaster Tools

 Search engines generally go through two main stages to make content available for users in search results:

 - Crawling – This is the process of which search engine crawlers access web pages that are publicly available.
 In most cases, crawling involves looking at the web pages and following the links on those pages, just like a human visitor would.

 - Indexing – This is the process of which information is gathered about a page so that it can be made available and served in the search results for people to find world-wide.

 - Submit a sitemaps file for the site.

 To help webmasters identify problems on their site, Google provides a “Site Health” section on the Webmaster Tools home page.
-With Google Webmaster Tools, webmasters can gather important information about the health of their site and interpret the numbers associated with a web site.
+With Google Webmaster Tools, webmasters can rank higher in Google, gather important information about the health of their site and interpret the numbers associated with a web site.
 Tweaks can be made to improve, not only the numbers, but the performance of a site.